-In helping to accomplish that mission, and in looking toward the future, the district's vision is: Garfield Heights City Schools, a premier educational institution, will be recognized throughout Ohio as fully preparing students to be leaders equipped with real-world skills to contribute to a global society.
+In helping to accomplish that mission, and in looking toward the future, the district's vision is transforming lives by instilling 21st Century skills.

 Academics

 In terms of academics, the schools certainly have their bright spots.
 Namely, Garfield Heights City Schools garners one of the highest senior graduation rates among inner-ring schools at 93%.
 Courses available to students at Garfield Heights High School seek to truly prepare students for their next respective academic steps, and include such classes as Advanced Placement Government, AP American History and AP English.
 Additionally, 19 Honors Courses are offered at High School, including Honors Anatomy and Physiology, Honors Chemistry and Honors Physical Science.
 Offering such programming and classes resulted in more than \$4 Million in scholarships and grants were awarded to the Class of 2016.